-Our house system, student leadership opportunities, and our 'SuperNova' enrichment programme ensure that our students have an extensive range of opportunities to develop character, demonstrate compassion and contribute to the community.

-All Nova students are allocated to one of our four houses and become part of a house tutor group, which is made up of students from every year group.
-This structure facilitates a high level of pastoral support and mentoring whilst also developing a strong sense of care and cohesion across the academy.
+Our house system, student leadership opportunities, and our 'SuperNova' enrichment programme ensure that our students develop character, demonstrate compassion and contribute to the community.
+All Nova students are allocated to one of our four houses and our pastoral support and SEN team ensure there is a strong sense of care and cohesion across Nova.